 - Using a sharp knife, cut the flower at a 45-degree angle.
 Put the stalk upside down and fill the hollow stems with water.
 Seal the opening with cotton.

 - Get a clean vase, fill it with water, and place the flowers.
 You can also add cut-flower food in it.

 - Change the water every 2-3 days of both the stem and vase.

 - With proper care, the flowers will last for 7-10 days.

 Can You Grow Amaryllis Year-Round?

-After the plant is done flowering, prune the blossoms, making sure you keeping the leaves attached.
+After the plant is done flowering, prune the blossoms, making sure you keep the leaves attached.
 After the last frost, move it outdoors and keep it in dappled sunlight.
-Water it till September and then take the plant to a cool dark place.
+Water it till September, and then take the plant to a cool dark place.
 A closet or basement is going to be an apt choice.
 The plant will go into a dormant period.
 In December, keep it at a sunny location and start watering.
 The plant will flower again!